nmaas-platform/nmaas-docs/docs/self-hosted-nmaas/local-dev-environment/p5_adding_custom_app.md

 ![Application Wizard - Static global deploy parameters](./img/39-static-global-deploy-parameters.png)

-In the case of Uptime Kuma, we do not need to configure any global deploy parameters, since the chart itself is relatively simple.
+In the case of UptimeKuma, we do not need to configure any global deploy parameters, since the chart itself is relatively simple.

 #### Storage Volumes